 Another big decision to make when camping is whether to have a powered or non-powered campsite.
 While a powered site is best for comfort and convenience as it allows you to run power to your caravan or camper, many campers prefer cheaper non-powered sites which also often benefit from being placed in more scenic natural areas.

 While the idea of going completely powerless may seem like a romantic idea, the reality is that most people these days will find it difficult to endure more than a day or two without power.
 And thanks to solar panel technology, campers can now camp off the beaten track and still enjoy their power needs.
-Solar panels to suit all budgets and they come in a variety of sizes to suit your individual needs.
+Portable solar panels to suit all budgets and they come in a variety of sizes to suit your individual needs.

 Convenient portable folding solar panels can be connected to a battery or power station to provide you with hours of power.
 Solar panels can also be paired with a solar generator to convert DC power to AC power which will then power various household appliances and electronic devices you bring camping with you.